Certified Robustness to Data Poisoning in Gradient-Based Training: Experiments

-\textbf{MedMNIST Image Classification.} Next, we consider fine-tuning a classifier trained on the retinal OCT dataset (OCTMNIST)~\citep{medmnist}, which contains four classes -- one normal and three abnormal.
+\paragraph{MedMNIST Image Classification.} Next, we consider fine-tuning a classifier trained on the retinal OCT dataset (OCTMNIST)~\citep{medmnist}, which contains four classes---one normal and three abnormal.
 The dataset is unbalanced, and we consider the simpler normal vs abnormal binary classification setting.
-We consider the `small' architecture from \cite{gowal2018effectiveness}, comprising two convolutional layers of width 16 and 32 and a dense layer of 100 nodes, and the following fine-tuning scenario: the model is first pre-trained without the smallest class (Drusen).
-We employ the robust training procedure from \citep{wicker2022robust} for the pre-training step so that the resulting model is robust to feature perturbations during fine-tuning.
-We then assume Drusen samples may be poisoned and add them as a new abnormal class to fine-tune the dense layer, with a mix of 30\% Drusen samples per batch.
-Figure \ref{fig:medmnist} shows bounds on the test prediction accuracy for Drusen samples.
+We consider the `small' architecture from \cite{gowal2018effectiveness}, comprising two convolutional layers of width 16 and 32 and a dense layer of 100 nodes, and the following fine-tuning scenario: the model is first pre-trained without the rarest class (Drusen) using the robust training procedure from \cite{wicker2022robust}, so that the resulting model is robust to feature perturbations during fine-tuning.
+We then assume Drusen samples may be poisoned and add them as a new abnormal class to fine-tune the dense layer, with a mix of 50\% Drusen samples ($b=6000$ with 3000 Drusen) per batch.

-In general, this fine-tuning step improves accuracy on the new class (Drusen) from approximately 0.5 to over 0.8.
-Nevertheless, we observe how increasing the amount of potential poisoning worsens the bound on prediction accuracy.
-With feature-only poisoning, a poisoning attack greater than $\epsilon=0.02$ over $n\approx90$ samples produces bounds worse than the prediction accuracy of the original pre-trained model.
-With label and feature poisoning, the bounds are weaker for similar $\epsilon$, as expected.
-With label-only poisoning, the training procedure requires approximately $m\approx120$ poisoned samples for the prediction accuracy bound to reach the original pre-trained model's accuracy.
+Figure~\ref{fig:medmnist} shows how increasing the strength of the potential poisoning attack worsens the bound on prediction accuracy.
+With feature-only poisoning, a poisoning attack greater than $\epsilon=0.02$ over $n\approx500$ samples produces bounds worse than the prediction accuracy of the original pre-trained model.
+With an unbounded label and feature poisoning adversary, the bounds are weaker, as expected.
+Higher certified accuracy can be obtained by increasing the clipping parameter $\kappa$, at the cost of nominal model accuracy (Figure~\ref{fig:medmnist}, center right).
+With label-only poisoning, the certificates are relatively stronger, as the training procedure requires approximately $n\geq600$ poisoned samples for the prediction accuracy bound to reach the original pre-trained model's accuracy.
+The setting of $n=600$ corresponds to $20\%$ of the Drusen data per batch being mis-labeled.

+Finally, we consider a backdoor attack setting where the $\epsilon$ used at training and inference times is the same.
+The model is highly susceptible to adversarial perturbations at inference time even without data poisoning, requiring only $\epsilon=0.009$ to reduce the certified backdoor accuracy to $<50\%$.
+As the strength of the adversary increases, the accuracy that we are able to certify decreases.
+We note that tighter verification algorithms can be applied at inference time to obtain stronger guarantees.